ox/Angstrom/README.md

 You can also return other codes and custom headers by returning an array with the signature:
 	[code, headers, response]

+#### POST ####

+Recent versions of Angstrom (v0.5.2+) can now handle POST methods effectively.
+It's also really easy to use!
+For example:

+	require 'angstrom'

+	post "/" do |env|
+  		puts "post: ", env[:post].inspect
+  		"hello POST world"
+	end

+all of the params passed in by POST will be available in `env[:post]`.
+In the case that multiple arguments with the same name are passed in, only the last one will be used.

+POST only handles `key=value&another_key=another_value&etc …` kind of POST messages.
+So if you're getting in JSON, you'll need to parse it yourself.

+#### Settings/Scaling ####

+Versions 0.5.2+ can now set certain setting in Angstrom.
+As of 0.5.2 only `receivers` and `request_handlers` settings can be set.

+	require 'angstrom'

+	# these settings are only limited by your RAM and number of cores
+	set("request_handlers", 8)
+	set("receivers", 10)

+	get "/" do
+	  "hello world"
+	end

+`request_handlers` are actors which will receive a path and request body and find the appropriate method to give them to.
+More `request_handlers` will result in more actors to handle your messages.

+`receivers` are the actors which receive messages from Mongrel2.
+Once Mongrel2 starts sending out more messages, you might want to crank this number up in order to fetch more messages.
+As one receiver packs and sends off a message, another can pick up an incoming request and start working on it.
+This lets you churn through requests much faster than a single-threaded, blocking app ever will.

 ## benchmarking ##